 There are several different types of clinical placements, each with its benefits.
 For example, medical stations allow students to learn about diagnosis and treatment, while community placements will enable them to see how health services are delivered in real-world settings.

-Whichever type of placement a student nurse undertakes, they will come away with valuable experience that will help them in their future career.
+Whichever type of placement a student nurse undertakes, they will come away with valuable experience to help them in their future career.

 Why clinical placements are important